 Inheritance tax benefits

-Everybody gets an additional £125,000 free of inheritance tax to use against the value of their home, if it is left to children or grandchildren.
-This amount is set to increase to £175,000 by 2020-21.
+Everybody gets an additional £175,000 free of inheritance tax to use against the value of their home, if it is left to children or grandchildren (2020-21 figures).
 As this allowance can be transferred to the second spouse/civil partner, a married couple could leave their family a combined estate of up to £1 million tax-free.

 Other tax benefits

 There are other benefits you can use, mainly by reducing the value of your estate.
 There is an annual exemption of £3,000 that you can give away inheritance-tax free and you can give £250 to as many different people as you like.
 Donations to charities are tax free, as are wedding/civil partnership gifts from parents (up to £5,000) from grandparents (up to £2,500) and from anyone else (up to £1,000).
 You can make cash gifts larger than this, but you will need to survive seven years for them to be free from inheritance tax. the UK’s tax authority, HM Revenue and Customs (HMRC), provides a sliding scale so you can work out how much tax is payable if you survive less than seven years.